-- In cases where there is non-potable indoor reuse demand, proper pretreatment measures should be installed such as pre-filtration, cartridge filtration, and/or disinfection. - Plumbing systems should be installed in accordance with the current California Building and Plumbing Codes (CBC - part of California Code of Regulations, Title 24). - Underground detention facilities can be incorporated into a treatment train to provide initial or supplemental storage to other detention storage facilities and/or infiltration BMPs. - Treatment of the captured rainwater (i.e. disinfection) may be required depending on the end use of the water.
+- In cases where there is non-potable indoor demand, proper pretreatment measures should be installed such as pre-filtration, cartridge filtration, and/or disinfection (which can also be provided between the cistern and point of use). - Plumbing systems should be installed in accordance with the current California Building and Plumbing Codes (CBC - part of California Code of Regulations, Title 24). - Underground detention facilities can be incorporated into a treatment train to provide initial or supplemental storage to other detention storage facilities and/or infiltration BMPs. - Treatment of the captured rainwater (i.e. disinfection) may be required depending on the end use of the water.